 SLAM stands for ‘Science Link-up And Mentoring’ and these lunches are a fun way to learn the ropes when you arrive on campus.
 In your first weeks at uni, you will want answers to all kinds of questions and these casual lunchtime meetings are a great place where you can talk to senior students about all things student-related, get good, reliable information and meet other first years outside of class.

-Whether you’re interested in finding out about clubs and societies; photocopy cards; accessing online course material; or research and scholarship opportunities: You’re guaranteed to discover much more about life in the Faculty of Science and where you could be heading over the next three years (and beyond!).
+Whether you’re interested in finding out about clubs and societies, photocopy cards, accessing online course material, or research and scholarship opportunities, you’re guaranteed to discover much more about life in the Faculty of Science and where you could be heading over the next three years (and beyond!).

-In coming to the SLAM lunches you will meet the people you see in the hallways and know more about how science happens and who is responsible.
+By coming to the SLAM lunches you will meet the people you see in the hallways and know more about how science happens and who is responsible.
 There are two lunches in semester one and one in semester two and you will be amazed at how much information you can find out in just a couple of meetings.
 You may even decide to catch up with your SLAM lunch buddies more regularly!

 SLAM lunches are for first year undergraduate students enrolled in a Science degree, or a double degree involving one major from the Sciences.

 These lunches provide an opportunity for you to meet other first years with similar interests, as well as senior students and academic researchers.
 You can also use the lunches to ask questions and chat about the possibilities for your future.